Xilinx/mlir-aie/docs/buildHostWin.md

 ### Build device AIE part: WSL Ubuntu terminal
 1. Prepare your enviroment with the mlir-aie tools (build during Prerequisites part of this guide)
+   NOTE: if you used the quick setup, skip this step.

     ```
     cd <yourPathToDesignsWithMLIR-AIE>